 I thought I would put together a post looking at 5 home decor trends that won’t go out of style and will continue to look good in your home year after year.

-There are so many window dressings you can opt for, and pretty much everyone has some type of window covering to add privacy to your home.
+There are so many window dressings you can opt for, and pretty much everyone has some window covering to add privacy to your home.
 That is, unless you are lucky enough to live in a beautiful location with no neighbours and stunning views, it would be a crime to block out!

 But more than just adding a layer of privacy, security and insulation, you need them to look good.
 Be it blinds, net curtains or shutters.